cyprus327/sofren/README.md

 // disable transparency, big FPS boost
 #define SFR_NO_ALPHA

+// whether or not to use SSE 4.1 intrinsics
+#define SFR_USE_SIMD

 // types are defined as things like 'i32' or 'u64' internally,
 // if this causes some issue define this for types